VicThorMetaNode/Node-Api-ECOM/README.md

 <p>✔️Nodemon : refresh server every time a change is made</p>
 <p>✔️Morgan: create a logger middleware</p>
 <p>✔️Body-parser: parse incoming request bodies in a middleware before handlers</p>
+<p>✔️Mongoose: a MongoDB object modeling tool designed to work in an asynchronous environment</p>

 > This project is evolving during april 2022.
 Stay tuned for more updates